imuhammadhusnain/My-portfolio/README.md

-# Muhammad Husnain - Cybersecurity Analyst
+# Muhammad Husnain - Cybersecurity SOC Analyst

 Welcome to my cybersecurity portfolio!
 My name is Muhammad Husnain and I'm a highly motivated cybersecurity enthusiast who is eager to learn and contribute to the field.
 I have a strong foundation in cybersecurity fundamentals and have gained hands-on experience through various projects.
 I am committed to continuous learning and growth in this ever-evolving field.
 Let's connect, collaborate, and make a positive impact in the world of cybersecurity together.